Helmut Horten

-Helmut Horten (8 January 1909 Bonn – 30 November 1987, Croglio, Switzerland) was a German entrepreneur who built up and owned the fourth-largest chain of department stores in Germany: the Horten AG.
+Helmut Horten (8 January 1909 – 30 November 1987) was a German entrepreneur who built up and owned the fourth-largest chain of department stores in Germany, Horten AG.

+The business practices of Mr. Horten flourished during the Nazi era, when he purchased Jewish businesses sold under duress.
+His practices are well documented.

 Early life

 Helmut Horten was born on January 8, 1909, in Bonn, Kingdom of Prussia.
 His father was a judge.

 Career

+Horten built his vast fortune by forcefully buying Jewish businesses as part of Hitler’s Aryanization process.

 Horten was apprenticed in a Düsseldorf department store belonging to Leonhard Tietz before working for the Duisburg department store of the Gebrüder Alsberg (Alsberg brothers) company.
 When the Nazis came to power in 1933, Horten was able to acquire the company from the Jewish owners, Strauß and Lauter, who fled to the United States.
 He was aided in this transaction by the banker Wilhelm Reinhold of the Commerz- and Disconto-Bank.
 The bank was to become a partner in the newly formed Horten & Co.

 Until 1939, Horten acquired several other department stores and enjoyed a good relationship with the Nazi government despite that his uncle, the (later) Catholic saint Titus Maria Horten died in custody in 1936.
 Horten was able to acquire the distribution rights to certain goods which were scarce due to the Second World War.

 After the Second World War, Horten was interned by the British Army in 1947 in Recklinghausen.
 Following a hunger strike he was released in 1948.
 He soon continued with the consolidation and expansion of his company, which he still owned.
 Horten introduced Germany's first supermarket after a visit to the United States, the copying of this business model expanding the group quickly.

-In 1968, with 25,000 staff and turnover of the equivalent of € 1 billion in West German marks, he floated the group on the Frankfurt Stock Exchange.
+In 1968, with 25,000 staff and turnover of the equivalent of €1 billion in West German marks, he floated the group on the Frankfurt Stock Exchange.

 In 1972, Horten sold his majority stake and retired from the business, which controversially lost a great deal of value soon afterwards.
 In 1994 the chain was bought by Kaufhof Holding AG, merged into the German retail group METRO AG in 1996.